mpc-bioinformatics/bipartite-peptide-protein-graphs/README.md

 The "Figures_and_Tables_for_Paper" folder contains Code for alle tables and figures of the above mentioned manuscript.

-The sata underlying this analysis are available in the ProteomXChange Consortium at  http://proteomecentral.proteomexchange.org via the PRIDE partner repository, and can be accessed with the dataset identifiers PXD000xxx and PXD024305.
+The data underlying this analysis are available in the ProteomXChange Consortium at  http://proteomecentral.proteomexchange.org via the PRIDE partner repository, and can be accessed with the dataset identifiers PXD000xxx and PXD024305.